Recommended program

 Format

-The program is made up of 5 modules incoporating videos, interactive exercises, and quizzes (approximately 4 hours of content in total).
+The program is made up of 5 modules incorporating videos, interactive exercises, and quizzes (approximately 4 hours of content in total).
 Students work through the program at their own pace; no teacher involvement is required.
 A Spanish language version is available.
 The modules are targeted towards the following motivational stages:

 1. “I’ve never smoked before.”